Jobsite Considerations: Things to Know Before Installation Begins

 Managing water around your gardens is important for two reasons: your plantings require good moisture conditions, and proper drainage will prevent water from pooling or running into areas it's not wanted - like your basement.

-- Always grade your beds to move water away from the house foundation.
+- Always grade your flower beds to move water away from the house foundation.

 - Make sure water moves freely off of walkways and patios.

-- Slope areas above the walls to send rain water around the sides if possible.
+- Slope areas above the garden wall to send rain water around the sides if possible.

 - Check sprinkler lines before and after construction.